Q. Can Cashflow Plan be used

 Macro-Enabled Workbook (*.xlsm).
 If you select

-potential conflict so that files can be saved as XLSM.
-When this happens,
+this potential conflict so that files can be saved as XLSM.
+When

 Notes: